Program overview

 Featured Experiences

-The Double Degree program offers several unique features that enhance the student experience, including:
+The Double Degree program offers several unique experiences that enrich the educational journey of students:

-• Field Experiences: Practical fieldwork allows students to apply their learning in real-world environments, bridging the gap between theory and practice.
+• Field Experience: The program may include fieldwork components that allow students to apply their learning in real-world settings.

 Career Options